 Dr. Perkins was born and raised in Connecticut.
 He is in his 26th year as an educational leader which he served as a teacher, vice-principal, principal, district director, and now superintendent for the Gila Bend Unified School District.
 He holds a Master’s Degree in Education with an emphasis in Diverse Learners and a Doctorate in Educational Leadership.
 Dr. Perkins is a part-time professor for Northern Arizona University and author.

 Keyla is a second generation Oregonian who has demonstrated her commitment to education and community her entire career.
-Her expertise is in the area of access & college readiness; her dissertation was focused in this area (Increasing College Access and Career Readiness for African American College Students).
+Her expertise is in the area of access & college readiness; her dissertation, titled Improving College Access for African American High School Students, was focused in the area of Increasing College Access and Career Readiness for African American College Students.
 Keylah has engaged in many community-based and supported levels of service, including her tenure as President of the Oregon Alliance of Black School Educators.

 Kathy Hoffman was elected State Superintendent of Public Instruction in November 2018 and assumed office in January 2019.
 Superintendent Hoffman has spent her entire career working in public education.
 Her experience as both an educator and advocate for students with disabilities informs her vision for public education.
 Throughout her career, she has fought tirelessly for equal access to high-quality public education regardless of a student’s race, gender, or zip code.